Find YOUR Local Service Center

 There are a couple of things you can do to avoid being bitten by mosquitoes.
 Wearing long sleeves when venturing outdoors will eliminate the areas in which a mosquito can bite you.
 Applying insect repellent will help keep them away.

 The best way to prevent mosquito bites is to prevent mosquitoes themselves.
 Eliminating the source of the problem will drastically reduce the possibility of getting bitten by a mosquito.
+The following items will also aid in getting rid of mosquitoes:

 One of the biggest impacts mosquito bites can have is transmitting diseases.
 Mosquitoes are regarded as one of the deadliest animals on the planet due to the harmful viruses they spread, causing millions of deaths each year.